leeyngdo/Database-System-Silberschatz/ch03-introduction-to-sql.md

 # 3.6

 **Question**.
-The SQL **like** operator is case sensitive (in most systems), but the <code>lower()</code> function on strings can be used to perform case-insensitive matching.
+The SQL <code>LIKE</code> operator is case sensitive (in most systems), but the <code>lower()</code> function on strings can be used to perform case-insensitive matching.
 To show how, write a query that finds departments whose names contain the string "sci" as a substring, regardless of the case.

 <details><summary><strong>Answer</strong>. click to expand</summary>